French Tarot: Parole bid

 In some social games, and in order to avoid abandoned deals and the redistribution of cards, it is possible to have a bid of Parole: the player does not commit to a contract but reserves judgment until a second round of bidding.
 Depending on the variants, this allows you to freely choose a bid from Prise to Garde Contre, or just a Prise.
 This variant is not accepted in tournaments.

 Pousse contract

-In some regions, there is a Pousse between the Petit and the Garde.
+In some regions, there is a Pousse between the Petite and the Garde.
 Instead of having multipliers, the contracts are then worth fixed amounts of 10, 20, 40, 80 or 160 points.
 In this case, the single Prise is called the Petite (the player says in this case "Petite").
 In this variant the player does not say "I" in the other bids, simply saying "garde" or "pousse" for example.
 When a player has made a bid and another player outbids, the first player can in turn outbid or leave i.e. it is bidding with immediate hold.

-Scoring with chips

-A simple way to keep score, and to gamble in Tarot, utilizes a number of poker chips or similar tokens.
-The bid levels correspond to 1, 2, 4, and 6/8 chips or units.
-Each player bids or raises by increasing the number of chips, similar to Poker but without the option of folding.
-Each player's wager remains in front of him, and the taker adds an extra matching stack for each defender.
-If the taker wins, he gets all the chips on the table.
-If the taker loses, the defenders divide the chips evenly.

-Rules on what happens when someone runs out of chips or cannot cover the current wager vary.
-Most often the player who is short cannot win more than was wagered; if the taker is short and wins, he only wins an equal stack from each defender (Table stakes).
-If he loses, the defenders split his chips as evenly as possible.
-If a defender is short, the taker can only win, and must only cover, the amount the defender has remaining.
-The game may end when someone runs out, in which case the person with the most chips wins.
-Alternatively, play may continue, with the chip values of each bid level increased.
-The player who has run out must still play, and may or may not be able to win chips by helping to set the taker.

 Strategy

 Evaluating one's hand

-As a guide to bidding, a player can award points for various features of his hand, judging his bid according to the total number of points.
+As a guide to bidding, a player can reckon points for various features of the cards held, judging the bid according to the total number of points.

 Each range of point totals suggests a different bid: